 And we are not surprised with this, if not, watch this incredible video of a massive school of redfish in Virginia with over 10,000 fish.
 He threw a huge topwater lure in the school of redfish and it took less than three seconds for a massive redfish to eat the lure.
 They caught redfish well over 50lbs… Incredible!
 Also, the fish were released safely.

 When to catch it?

-Which fishing modality is best suited to catch Red Drum?
+Which type of fishing is best suited to catch Red Drum?

-Surfcasting is one of the most common but saltwater flyfishing for is increasing in popularity, specially when fishing in flats.
+There are different types of fishing when catching the desire Redfish.
+Surf fishing for red drum is popular on the East coast but saltwater flyfishing is increasing in popularity too, especially when fishing in flats.
 Fishing from a boat with a strong trolling motor is effective too.
 The modality will depend on the area where you want to catch Redfish: on the flood tide, on the grass flats, along the beaches, over mud bottom, at passes, etc.

 Fishing equipment when catching redfish:

-- As for artificial lures, some fishermen believes the size of redfish lures and their presentation are more important than lure color.
+- As for artificial lures, some fishermen believe the size of redfish lures and their presentation is more important than lure color.
 Even so, the favorites are 1/2 and 1/4 ounce shallow-running spoons.
 Also fish-shaped plugs, both floating and shallow-running, shrimplike plastic worms and jigs are are effective baits and lures.
 Expect explosive strikes on lures such as poppers when redfish are at the surface.

 - Line strength will vary depending on what type of habitat is being fished.
-Heavier line (17-25 pounds) is needed when fishing around oyster shell, rocks, or pilings.
+Heavier line (17-25 pounds) is needed when fishing around oysters shells, rocks, or pilings.
 Lighter line (8-15 pounds) is favored when fishing the grass flats.

 - Leaders are optional, depending on line weight and where the fishing occurs.